sergiitk/pagerbeauty/CONTRIBUTING.md

 PagerBeauty for local development is preconfigured, no `.env` file is necessary.
 It's using [Mockserver](https://github.com/namshi/mockserver) in place of real PagerBeaty API v2.

-HTTP server and webpack are running in watch mode.
+Application HTTP server and webpack are running in `watch` mode.
-All changes you make should be picked up automatically on the next page refres.
+All changes you make should be picked up automatically on the next page refresh.
+It is available on [localhost:8081](http://localhost:8081).

 ### Additional configuration